 - Invite mentors to Summer Bridge Lunch and Learn Sessions

-- Train mentors and school staff on mentoring model and online platform
+- Train mentors and school staff on mentoring model

 - Participate in mandatory in-person kickoff event at school